Who this is for — Traders who tend to force entries when the market slows and want to preserve discipline until useful movement returns.

 Working through it without losing efficiency

 The goal is to stay ready, not to stay fully exposed at all times.
+Monitor compression as a signal of possible expansion.

 - Reduce the maximum number of trades in compressed sessions.